 Bags & Travel Accessories

-Sea to Summit Clothing Line (2022) Purchased for use on the Camino.
-Has beads to tighten around clothing which removes the need for clothing pins.
-I prefer my old rubber cloth line but it’s worked ok so far.
+Sea to Summit Clothing Line* (2022) Has beads to tighten around clothing which removes the need for clothing pins.
+I prefer braided rubber cloth line which was retired years ago.
+I retired it after doing the Camino.
+Just don’t need it.

 Bathroom